-• Savings Factor, in MWh per door, is the value from Table E7.1 corresponding to the type of building construction and the BCA Climate Zone of the Site.
+- Electricity Savings Factor and Gas Savings Factor, in MWh per door, are the values from Tables E7.1 and E7.2 corresponding to the type of building construction and the BCA Climate Zone of the Site. - Implementation of the Activity allows both Electricity and Gas Savings Factors to be applied, regardless of fuel used for heating or cooling at the premises.

-Table E7.1 - Savings Factor (MWh per door modified)
+Table E7.1 - Electricity Savings Factor (MWh per door modified)

-Climate zone BCA Climate BCA Climate BCA Climate BCA Climate Zones 2 and 3 Zones 4 Zones 5 and 6 Zones 7 and 8 MWh per door 0.14 0.12 0.09 0.22
+Climate zone BCA Climate Zones 2 and 3 BCA Climate Zones 4 BCA Climate Zones 5 and 6 BCA Climate Zones 7 and 8

+MWh per 0.14 0.12 0.09 0.22

+door